 Its importance in normal human physiology is contentious, indeed the European Union no longer classifies it as an essential trace element, whilst the USA, Japan and Australia still do.
 It is the only mineral for which the US and European Union do not concur on its essential status.

-The toxicity of hexavalent chromium (Cr6+) is widely recognised leading to global bans and restrictions on its use.
+The toxicity of hexavalent chromium (Cr6+) is widely recognized leading to global bans and restrictions on its use.
 It is a known carcinogen and also a serious dermatological irritant.

-- chromium-51 is a radioisotope used as a tracer in nuclear medicine for labelling red cells.
+- chromium-51 is a radioisotope used as a tracer in nuclear medicine for labeling red cells.

 History and etymology